 But because this game is never, ever perfect, and often it is not fair, Garnett had his heart broken in the NBA Finals of 2010, a tough Game 7 loss.
 And so it was a full circle for Kevin Garnett because he never would be truly healthy or impactful again.

-The current moment is the NBA feeling his absence.
-He has no current peer, no one to remind you of Kevin Garnett, only younger.
+The current moment in the NBA feels KG’s absence.
+He has no current peer, no one to remind you of KG.
 Anthony Davis?
 Doesn’t have KG’s motor.
-Karl-Anthony Towns?
-He doesn’t have his defense.
-DeMarcus Cousins?
-He doesn’t have KG’s maturity.
+Karl Anthony-Towns?
+Too soft, doesn’t have his defense.
+Giannis?
+Isn’t feared like KG was feared.

-Kevin Garnett’s moment was yesterday and is over.
-His ferocity is missed.
+He was an outlier who is missed dearly.
+KG’s ferocity is missed.
 And his passion.
-Everytime you watch LeBron James remember Kevin Garnett.
-He was the one who opened the door and ran through, head first.
-He looked behind him, saying, “follow me.
+Every time you watch LeBron James remember Kevin Garnett.
+He was the one who opened the door and ran through headfirst.
+He looked behind him with a grin saying, “follow me.
 There’s room.”